 Geriatric Medicine in Annapolis, MD

 Geriatricians are physicians who focus on treating patients over the age of 60.
 If you or a loved one are seeking geriatric care in the Annapolis area, the team at Annapolis Internal Medicine can help.
 Give us a call at (410) 897-9841 to schedule an appointment today.
 Our primary care physicians are board-certified by the American Board of Internal Medicine and have extensive experience caring for geriatric patients.
 We see patients from throughout the Annapolis area including Eastern Shore, Glen Burnie, Pasadena, Severna Park, Severn, and Bowie.

-What is Included in the Geriatrics Specialty?
+What Is Included in the Geriatrics Specialty?

 Geriatricians take special care to treat patients of a mature age, most of whom are dealing with multiple medical conditions at the same time.
 These different conditions can often be complex to treat all at once, which is why the expertise of a geriatrician can be so useful.